FAQs

 How long does it take to go around the museum?

 It takes approximately 45-60 minutes to visit the museum.
-There is a lot of reading on the display panels and some people take more time to read every detail.
+There are lots of display panels and some short films as part of the exhibition, as well as some interactive elements.

 Is the museum accessible for wheelchair users?

-The ground floor is accessible, with a ramp to the main entrance.
-The first floor is only accessible by stairs, although there is a stairlift, for those able to use one (see FAQ on stairlift, below).
-A folder of A4 paper copies of the first floor displays is available for those who are unable to use the stairlift.
+The ground floor is fully accessible, with a ramp to the main entrance.
+The first floor is only accessible by stairs, but there is a virtual version of the exhibition available here.
 If you have additional specific access needs, please e-mail Bookings@eyam-museum.org.uk to enquire about arranging a booking out of the standard opening times.
+Read our Access Statement here.

 There are no toilet or baby changing facilities in the museum.
 There are free public toilets in the car park directly opposite the museum on Hawkhill Road.